junjunruan/P0-aboutMe/README.md

 # P0-aboutMe
-This project is used to build my own portfolio site, I learned html, css and bootstrap.
+Create my first website using simple HTML and CSS.

-Click this link to see the website: http://junjunruan.github.io/P0-aboutMe/
+Click this link to the website: http://junjunruan.github.io/P0-aboutMe/